Magisk-Modules-Repo/Pix3lify/README.md

 ## ⭐ Reminders

+-   **This is the slim version, if a feature is not there, try the normal version instead~!**
 -   TO COMPLETELY UNINSTALL THE MODULE AND AVOID BOOTLOOPS, INSTALL THE ZIP AGAIN IN MAGISK OR TWRP!!
 -   Take a full backup before installing the module.
 -   Please send Pix3lify debug file from internal storage or logcat if any issues/bugs occur.